This post may contain affiliate links. Please read my disclosure for more information.

 Earn more to save more every month

-One of the best ways to save more is to simply earn more.
-You can increase what you save each month multi-fold by doing this.
+One of the best ways to save more each month is to simply earn more.
+You can increase what you save every month multi-fold by doing this.

 Take an extra part-time job, try a side-hustle, or rent a room in your house.
 The point is, the more you make, the more you can save.
 Plus, if you are flush with extra funds you could spend more on the fun stuff as well!